legend7278/Bookmarklets/README.md

 # 2023 update and where I've been

 Hi guys, I havent't updated this repository since 2022 and you guys have probably wondering where I have been.
 I have been very busy school work and other stuff.
 I am back and will now continue update this repository.
-Expect to see an update almost every Wednesday.
+Expect to see an update (almost) every week.
 Don't forget that if you are reading this to star this repository and tell your friends about this.
 I made this repository because I understand how boring, hard, and stressful school is and most of these bookmarklets are for you guys to have at least a little fun and improve your grades in websites like Edpuzzle and i-Ready.
 There is now a changelog at the bottom. ;)

 # Changelog